-

 © Courtesy of peych_p - Fotolia.com

-Located in the lower level of the Catalina Casino in Avalon, Avalon Theatre is a classic movie palace that has been featuring first-run movies since 1929.
+Located in the lower level of the Catalina Casino in Avalon, Avalon Theater is a classic movie palace that has been featuring first-run movies since 1929.
 Nestled beneath the Casino Ballroom, the theater seats 1,184 people, is exquisitely decorated in an ‘atmospheric’ style with ancient Roman-inspired tiled mural panels and other Art Deco murals painted by renowned artist John Gabriel Beckman.

 Boasting outstanding acoustics, the theater is equipped with a Page Organ Co rank theater organ, which is still regularly used for weekend film performances.
 Avalon Theater presents film showings every evening of the week and special performances and screenings on the weekends.